-- San Jose Staff and Meketa Investment Group discussed several alternative policies. - We show the following allocations: - The Current Policy with 20% exposure in cash and equivalents (it is currently held in Treasury bills). - The Current Policy with the cash exposure in short-term investment grade bonds instead. - Then we show several options (New A-G) with additional risk compared to the current policies.
-For each of the higher risk options, we show a version with emerging markets equity capped at 10%. - We show the output from our optimizer, subject to the following ranges provided by Staff:
+- San Jose Staff and Meketa Investment Group discussed several alternative policies. - We show the following allocations: - The Current Policy with 20% exposure in cash and equivalents (it is currently held in Treasury bills). - Then we show four options which incorporate additional risk into the portfolio compared to the current policy.
+Three of these options lower hedge funds from 7% to 5%. - Lastly, we also show a 60% global equity/40% investment grade bond allocation.